Kyle-Back Models with risk aversion and non-Gaussian Beliefs: Introduction

 { The most challenging problem while establishing the existence of an equilibrium in Kyle-Back models comes from the fact that the informed trader does not only control his position but also, through the filtering problem that the market maker solves, the belief of the market maker on the final value of the price of the asset.
 With Gaussian beliefs, this filtering problem can be explicitly solved via the Kalman filter and the evolution of the belief of the market maker can be explicitly written.
 Thus, if the problem is appropriately stated, the problem of the informed agent becomes a simple stochastic control problem of a finite dimensional process.
-In various extensions of Kyle-Back models, this reduction to a finite dimensional control problem is achieved via the introduction of an auxiliary state process $\xi$ which solves a forward SDE driven by the total cumulative orders $Y$.
-In the literature, the dynamics of $\xi$ are postulated via the guess of a so-called weight function (see for example \cite{ccd,c}).
-If the guess of the weight function is correct, then, one can construct an equilibrium.
-However, such a methodology is limited by the necessity of guessing the correct weight functions.
-One of our main contributions is to endogenously determine the weight function via a fixed point condition.
+In various extensions of Kyle-Back models, this reduction to a finite dimensional control problem is achieved via the introduction of an auxiliary state process $\xi$ which solves a forward SDE driven by the total cumulative orders $Y$. {In the literature, the dynamics of $\xi$ are described via the so-called weight function.
+As a condition for the existence of equilibrium, one can derive a system of partial differential equations for the weight function and the pricing rule similar to the ones derived here (see \cite{ccd,c,cn}).
+One of our main contributions is to choose the correct weight function (or the solution to the system of partial differential equation) by choosing the correct final condition of the system of equations via a fixed point condition.}

 To construct our equilibrium, similarly to the literature, we conjecture that the market maker's pricing rule only depends on a state process $\xi$ whose dynamics are to be determined and which is also observable by all market participants.
 Under this condition, we first solve the quasilinear pricing PDE and the Fokker-Planck equation associated to the diffusion of $\xi$.
 These two equations can be interpreted as necessary condition on the weight function for the existence of equilibrium as stated in \cite{cn}.
 We also require that $\xi$ generates the same filtration as $Y$ so that the utility maximization problem of the informed trader can be stated as a control problem of $\xi$.
 The novelty of our work is that we do not guess the weight function.
 Indeed, in the system we study, the final condition of the quasilinear PDE is yet to be determined.
 We show that this final condition can be determined by an optimal transport type coupling at maturity between the quasilinear PDE and the Fokker Planck equation.
 This fixed point condition allows us to use the literature in Markov bridges (for example in \cite{ccd}) and to prove the existence of an equilibrium.
 Thus, our work shows how to use optimal transport theory to combine the well-known necessary conditions of equilibrium on the pricing rules (see \cite{c,las2007,cn}) and the literature on Markov bridges to find an equilibrium.
 The connection between optimal transport and Kyle-Back models is also explored in \cite{cel}, with a risk-averse market maker (rather than a risk-averse informed trader) and multiple assets.
 Due to the lack of risk aversion of the informed trader, the paper obtains an equilibrium not based on a fixed point between a PDE and a Fokker-Planck equation, but rather solving the Monge problem and a quadratic PDE.